HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 **Bucket Sterilization:**

 1. Create 10% bleach solution directly in bucket (4-6 L).
 Seal the lid carefully and shake for 2-3 minutes.
 2. Empty the 10% bleach solution.
 Fill carboy with 3-4 L of RO water and shake for 1-2 minutes.
-Repeat this RO wash step two more times (= 3 rinses in total)
+Repeat this RO wash step two more times (= 3 rinses in total).
 9. Once complete, close the bucket with a lid, label, and close with tape.

 **Carboy Sterilization:**